Student honored for helping thwart alleged school shooting plot

 He will be recognized alongside others, including Nashville police officers who responded to the recent Covenant School shooting and a Virginia school teacher who helped lead students to safety after being shot.

 “Everyone got a chance to walk out those doors on Monday.
-I just am grateful that everyone can go enjoy their lives and do what they want to do after high school,” said Casey.
+I just am grateful that everyone can go enjoy their lives and do what they want to do after high school,” Orloski said.

 Morrissette is charged with attempted aggravated murder, illegal possession of a deadly weapon in a school zone and a misdemeanor count of inducing panic.
 Investigators said last week he’s being held at a secure mental health facility.